 When Not to Refinance?

 Refinancing during a divorce usually happens when one spouse keeps the marital home instead of selling it and dividing the proceeds.
+In other cases, couples may decide to sell your house during divorce to simplify the separation, settle shared debts, and split the equity more cleanly.
 However, not all situations call for a refinance, and in some cases, it may not even be possible.

 Knowing whether or not you need to refinance and whether you can is an important part of protecting yourself financially after a divorce.
 If you’re unsure, it’s always best to consult both a mortgage professional and a divorce attorney to understand your rights and responsibilities.